ultraq/groovy-profiling-extensions/README.md

 Installation
 ------------

 Minimum of Java 8 required.
+Logging is done via [SLF4J](http://www.slf4j.org/), so some implementation of it is needed to be able to view the logs later.

 Add a dependency to your project with the following co-ordinates: